+Crash Location and Speed Limits

+Just over half (57%) of fatal and serious injury crashes involving drivers aged 60 and over occur in metropolitan areas.
+Table 1 shows the breakdown of crashes by speed limits and area.
+The figures seen are consistent with fatal and serious injury crashes generally.

+Table 1: Crash location road speed limits involving drivers aged 60+ years, South Australia, 2007-2011

+Speed Limit Metropolitan Rural

+50km/h and under 27% 17%

+60km/h 59% 11%

+70-90km/h 10% 14%

+100km/h and over 4% 58%

+Total 100% 100%

+Older drivers are also more likely than other drivers to be involved in crashes in the locality they reside in (as classified by post code).
+30% of older drivers are involved in fatal and serious crashes in their resident locality, compared to 24% of drivers under the age of 60.

+Gender

 Males generally far exceed females in road user fatalities and serious injuries.
-Between 2006-2010, 64% of serious road casualties were male and 36% female.
+Between 2007 and 2011, 64% of serious road casualties were male and 36% female.
 However, in the older road user population, the gap between male and females is not as large.
-Over the age of 60, 58% of serious casualties were male, compared to 42% of women.
+Over the age of 60, 57% of serious casualties were male, compared to 43% of women.
 This can be partly explained by the longer life expectancy of females and a reduction in risk taking behaviour in the older male age groups.
 Older drivers are far less likely than young drivers to be involved in crashes characterised by loss of control, speeding, risky overtaking or drink driving.

 Older Pedestrians

 Road users aged 70 and over have a significantly higher risk of being seriously injured as a result of a pedestrian crash, as seen in figure 4.

-Figure 4: Serious pedestrian casualties by age group, South Australia, 2006-2010

-Figure 5 shows the number of pedestrian fatalities and serious injuries per 100,000 of population in each respective age group.

-Older pedestrians have a higher risk of death than injury on comparing figure 4 and figure 5.
+Figure 4: Serious pedestrian casualties by age group, South Australia, 2007-2011 Figure 5 shows the number of pedestrian fatalities and serious injuries per 100,000 of population in each respective age group.
+Older pedestrians have a high risk of death than injury on comparing figure 4 and figure 5.
 Elderly pedestrians in particular have a higher risk of collision with road vehicles due to the perceptual, cognitive and physical deterioration associated with ageing.
 If an older person is hit by a car, the outcome is likely to be more severe, resulting in a fatality rather than an injury.
 The higher involvement of older people in pedestrian fatalities is indicative of the relative frailty of older people.
 Many elderly people also have a greater reliance on walking and are therefore more likely to be exposed to traffic as pedestrians than younger age groups1.
+5 1 Page 203 'Road Safety in Australia.
+A publication commemorating World Health Day 2004' Australian Transport Safety Bureau.
+Figure 5: Pedestrian serious casualties per 100,000 in age groups, South Australia, 2007-2011

 Figure 5 also shows a high serious casualty and fatality rate in the 16-19 year age group.
 For more information on younger road users, please see the Young Road Users Fact Sheet.
+Definitions of police reported casualty types: